 “What type of charting system do you use/what color scrubs do the nurses wear?”

 I like to ask these types of questions because I believe that it shows interest in the unit.
-Plus, it’s best to be armed with knowledge so you can make the best decision for you!
+Plus, it’s best to be armed with knowledge so you can make the best decision for yourself!
 Remember, you’re interviewing them just as much as they’re interviewing you.

 “Are there ways to advance my career?”

-Whether or not you decide to get your masters or doctorate, there are still other ways to advance your career.
+Whether or not you decide to get your master’s or doctorate, there are still other ways to advance your career.
 For instance, if you work on an oncology floor you can get chemo certified.
 If you work in the NICU you can get your RNC-NIC.
 Ask if there are opportunities to achieve different types of certifications and ask if this is something that the hospital will pay for.
 Some hospitals also offer a pay differential depending on what certifications you have so make sure to ask about that too!

 Aside from personal certifications, all nurses have to earn continuing education credits (CEU’s) to renew their licenses.
 Ways to earn CEU’s are by online programs or conferences.
 Make sure to ask if management will be flexible in your time off if you want to go to a big conference to learn more about X, Y, Z. Will the hospital pay for you to attend the conference?

-“Can you tell me how much paid time off (PTO) nurses earn, what the on-call policy is, and what the call off policy is?”
+“Can you tell me how much paid time off (PTO) nurses earn, what the on-call policy is, and what the call-off policy is?”

 All units will have different rules when it comes to PTO, sick leave, on-call requirements, and cancellation requirements.
 It’s important to know how much PTO you’ll be earning as a nurse – sometimes this number varies based on how much experience you have.
 You’ll also want to know whether or not you get sick time that is separate from your PTO bank or if it’s the same.
 On-call requirements are important to know because some units require you to be on call once per schedule, and some units require much more than that.
-Lastly, make sure to ask what the call off policy is.
+Lastly, make sure to ask what the call-off policy is.
 Is this based on a rotating schedule?
 Are there opportunities to float or orient to a different unit instead of being called off?

 “What does a typical shift look like for nurses in this unit?
 Can you give me an idea of the types of responsibilities that each nurse handles each day?”